-A regular topic of conversation at Creative Travel Connections is: THE PACKING LIST.
+A regular topic of conversation at Creative Travel Connections is THE PACKING LIST.
 What to pack and what not to pack.
 How to pack when only taking a carry-on for a two-week trip, and the packing conversation goes on.
-We geek-out about packing cubes and we love our “spinner” suitcases – you know, the kind with four wheels.
-For all the travelers out there, over packers, and new travelers alike, we’re here to lend some support.
+We geek out about packing cubes and love our “spinner” suitcases.
+For all the travelers out there, over-packers and new travelers alike, we’re here with tips.

-Depending on where you’re traveling to your packing list will vary.
-What style of clothing, types of shoes, converters for electronics, etc. you bring can differ across continents and even neighboring countries.
+Depending on where you’re traveling, your packing list will vary.
+What style of clothing, types of shoes, converters for electronics, etc., you bring can differ across continents and even neighboring countries.

 We’ve compiled a packing list for Europe.
 While this is not a comprehensive list for all seasons, it will help you pack for a European summer vacation.

 This post may contain affiliate links.
 If you click on the link and make a purchase, we may earn a commission at no additional cost to you.

 Comfortable Walking Shoes.
 Keep in mind that the sidewalks in some European cities can be uneven.
 For example, sidewalks in Greece are often uneven and made of marble, making them slippery when it rains.

 Handbag.
 We recommend a cross-body bag for women and men and suggest going for comfort versus style.
 Our favorite brand is Travelon, which offers comfort, style, and anti-theft features.

 Clothing.
 European styles are modern/trendy.
 For the summer months, wear breathable cotton clothing for travel.
 Be sure to pack a couple of long sleeve options or a wrap for cooler nights.
 It is strongly recommended that you not wear anything that will make you stand out as a tourist.
 This will help defuse the attention of pick-pockets that exist in any major city around the world.